alaasmagi/sectors-task/README.md

 ```bash
 VITE_API_URL=<your-backend-api-url>
 ```
-These .env files help keeping sensitive DB access information secure and also giving the flexibility of setting different URL-s without actually digging into the source code itself.
+These .env files help keeping sensitive DB access information secure and also giving the flexibility of setting frontend and backend URL-s without actually digging into the source code itself.

 ### Running the app